 While today’s rally cars are based on production models, we can’t really say that they have much in common when it comes to mechanics.
 In most cases, you can’t even buy the model in question with a four-wheel drive or with the same engine displacement as the rally version.

 In the 1980s, things were a bit different.
 While the monsters that raged in the Group B were vastly different from the ordinary cars that average people could buy, they still had to have a production version.
-The thing was that manufacturers only had to make 200 of them for homologation, which allowed them to create monsters.
+The thing was, however, that manufacturers only had to make 200 of them for homologation, and this allowed them to create monsters.

 One of them was the Audi Sport Quattro.
-After the original version, known as “Ur-Quattro”, proved itself capable but quite prone to understeer due to heavy engine and long front overhang, the engineers from Ingolstadt came up with ingenious solution.
-They decided to just hack 32 centimetres from the car’s wheelbase and create a unique, more nimble machine.
+After the original version, known as “Ur-Quattro”, proved itself capable but prone to understeer due to the heavy engine and long front overhang, the engineers from Ingolstadt came up with an ingenious solution.
+They decided to hack just 32 centimetres from the car’s wheelbase and create a unique, more nimble machine.

 Obviously, they had to make some for the road as well.
-Thus, a limited run of 224 Sport Quattros was produced.
-The cars represented a pinnacle of the automotive engineering at the time.
-Some parts of the body, like bonnet, wings or the roof, were made of Kevlar.
+Thus, a limited run of 224 Sport Quattros were produced.
+The cars represented the pinnacle of automotive engineering at the time.
+Some parts of the body, like the bonnet, wings or the roof, were made of Kevlar.
 The engine was a five-cylinder with four valves per cylinder, an aluminium block and a massive KKK turbocharged.
 In street form, it was said to deliver a little over 300 horsepower.
 In race-tuned form, it was more than 450 hp.

-Of around 130 – 160 Sport Quattros that were sold to the public (the rest was kept by factory for racing), many were used by independent rally or racing teams, while others usually ended up in garages of wealthy rallying enthusiasts.
+Of around 130 – 160 Sport Quattros that were sold to the public (the rest were kept by the factory for racing), many were used by independent rally or racing teams, while others usually ended up in the garages of wealthy rallying enthusiasts.

 As is usual with Sport Quattros, the aluminium engine block was replaced (at 32 thousand kilometres) with an iron one, but other than that, the car looks perfectly original and in wonderful shape.